emilymnl/DAT250/dat250-expass2.md

 # DAT250: Software Technology Experiment Assignment 2

-Technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved
+### Technical problems that you encountered during installation and use of Java Persistence Architecture (JPA) and how you resolved
--
+I encountered technical problems during the installation of Apache Derby Database.

-A link to your code for experiment 1 and 2 above
+### A link to your code for experiment 1 and 2 above
--
+.

-An explanation of how you inspected the database tables and what tables were created.
+### An explanation of how you inspected the database tables and what tables were created.
 For the latter you may provide screenshots.
--
+.

-Any pending issues with this assignment which you did not manage to solve
+### Any pending issues with this assignment which you did not manage to solve
--
+.